zarr-developers/governance/GOVERNANCE.md

 as well as the [Code of Conduct](https://github.com/zarr-developers/.github/blob/master/CODE_OF_CONDUCT.md).

-Anyone who has recently engaged with the project in these concrete ways, in compliance with the Contributing Guide and Code of Conduct, is considered a contributor.
+Anyone who has recently engaged with the project in these concrete ways, in compliance with the Contributing Guide and Code of Conduct, is considered a contributor and can request to be added to the relevant GitHub team.
+Alternatively, any existing member of the community can invite a contributor to join.

 ## Core developers